 A feasibility study is a formal assessment of whether your proposed project can work (and the best way forward).
 If you’ve already researched your project, you know it’s solid, and your planning is well underway (especially if you are a business), you may not need a feasibility study.
 A business case or business plan may be the next step for you.

-What’s the difference between the two?
+What’s the difference between a business plan and business case?
 A business plan is a long term roadmap for your business, while a business case is used to secure funding for your project and convince investors that it deserves support.
 You’ll need to have these documents ready when you start looking for funding for your project.
 We can work with you to develop an individualised plan for your business.

 If you need advice on funding and grant options, we recommend having a quick chat with us to determine how to maximise your chances of funding for your next venture.